arTenTen: Corpus of the Arabic Web

 arTenTen corpus in detail

-Tools to work with the Arabic web corpus
+Tools to work with these Arabic corpora from the web

-A complete set of Sketch Engine tools is available to work with this Arabic Web corpus to generate:
+A complete set of Sketch Engine tools is available to work with Arabic corpora to generate:

 - word sketch – Arabic collocations categorized by grammatical relations